project-chip/connectedhomeip/examples/lock-app/efr32/README.md

         -   _Blinking_ ; Bolt is moving to the desired state
         -   _Off_ ; Bolt is unlocked

-    **Push Button 0** - Press and Release : If not commissionned, start thread with default configurations (DEBUG)
+    **Push Button 0** - Press and Release : If not commissioned, start thread with default configurations (DEBUG)